spacegears/RAWR/README.md

 - [SourceWatch](https://github.com/spezifanta/SourceWatch) - Python implementation of Valve's GoldSrc and Source server query protocol.
 <br>`by spezifanta` `Python` `MIT`

+- [workshop_collection_ids](https://github.com/SivanC/workshop_collection_ids) - A small Python script that uses the Steam Web API to retrieve the IDs of workshop items in a collection and prints them in a comma-separated or formatted list to stdout, or optionally a file.
+<br>`by SivanC` `Python` `GPL-3.0`

 ### Modding / Mapping / Modeling / Texturing / Hammer Editor